khjkr/text-maker/README.md

 # text-maker
-> Generates characters by the length entered randomly.
+> Generates a string randomly as many numbers as you entered.

 ### Author
 - khjkr <khj@kkutu.co> (KHJKR#9298)